<- Back

 Here is a user flow I created that illustrates in great detail the flow of my website.
 Users start on the home page and search for ski resorts.
 Users find trails that they are interested in and play in-game scenarios of the resort.

-I reached out to professionals on LinkedIn and scheduled seven meetings with professionals in the video game industry.
-During a particularly insightful conversation with a Game Developer from Rockstar Games, I was inspired to dedicate my final semester to learning C# and game development.
+I reached out to designers on LinkedIn and scheduled seven meetings with professionals in the industry.
+During a particularly insightful conversation with a Game Developer from Rockstar Games, I was inspired to dedicate my final semester to learning C# and Unity.
 It felt like the perfect time to acquire new skills, and I was determined to challenge myself for this thesis.

 I explored a variety of different ways to search, filter, and select dates.
-Based off of my final prototype showcased at California College of the Art's 2023 Senior Showcase, my audience suggested to me to have a more visually appealing UI and cleaner visual brand.
-I made redesigns as they were telling me and I created what you see below.
+Based off of my final prototype showcased at California College of the Art's 2023 Senior Showcase, my audience suggested to me to have a more visually appealing user interface.

 Compared to my old designs of drop-down menus and collapsing content, the new more modern and intuitive style was well received.
-They liked that users don't have to click into buttons for information to pop up.
+Users liked that users don't have to click into drop-down menus for information to pop up.
 Originally, users had to click a drop down menu to change the difficulty.
 That is not the case anymore.

 1. Choosing a Ski Resort